MJ029/Machine-Learning-101/2-Data Pre-Processing/ReadMe.md

 	- Random Forest algorithm does not support null values, therefore to execute random forest algorithm null values have to be managed from the original raw data set.
 	- This is know as Missing data Handling in data Pre-processing.
 - Another aspect is that data set should be formatted in such a way that more than one Machine Learning and Deep Learning algorithms are executed in one data set, and best out of them is chosen.
-- In this part you will learn techniques available in data Pre-processing and how to get in handy with them.
+- In this part you will learn most commonly used techniques in data Pre-processing and how to get in handy with them.
 Data Pre-processing has the following stages:
 	1. [Handling Missing Data](https://github.com/ManikandanJeyabal/Machine-Learning-101/tree/master/2-Data%20Pre-Processing#1-handling-missing-data)
 	2. [Handling Categorical Data](https://github.com/ManikandanJeyabal/Machine-Learning-101/tree/master/2-Data%20Pre-Processing#2-handling-categorical-data)
 	3. [Splitting Data-Set into Dev/Training/Test set](https://github.com/ManikandanJeyabal/Machine-Learning-101/tree/master/2-Data%20Pre-Processing#3-spiting-your-data-set-into-devtrainingtest-set)